Nannies and tutors in high demand amid schools doing distance learning

 FRESNO Calif.
-(KGPE) — With schools starting out with distance learning working families who can’t stay home with their kids are in desperate need for tutors and nannies.
+(KSEE) — With schools starting out with distance learning working families who can’t stay home with their kids are in desperate need for tutors and nannies.

 Rachel Trujillo is the founder of Stressed Mamas a business that partners families with nannies, tutors, and child care providers.
 Trujillo said since the pandemic her phone has been ringing non-stop with people interested in her services.